Indigenous Brazilians Hope To Turn Page On Bolsonaro - UrduPoint

 Wearing a bright feather headdress and shaking a calabash rattle at a rally, the combative, charismatic Amazon rainforest native, who left home as a girl to get a university education, leads the crowd in chanting, "Get out, Bolsonaro!"
 Guajajara, the leader of the Association of Brazil's Indigenous Peoples (APIB), says she will demand that Lula -- who has promised to create a ministry of Indigenous affairs -- resume protecting native lands if elected.

-"We want to rebuild all the pro-Indigenous policies the Bolsonaro government dismantled," she says.
+"We want to rebuild all the pro-Indigenous policies the Bolsonaro government dismantled," she said.

 - 'Sadness for our forest' - Fresh off filming a documentary for National Geographic, 22-year-old Indigenous leader Bitate Uru-Eu-Wau-Wau is fighting on two fronts.

-Invasions of their land are increasing, he says, and the authorities are slow to respond -- especially Indigenous affairs agency FUNAI, which critics accuse Bolsonaro of gutting.
+Invasions of their land are increasing, he said, and the authorities are slow to respond -- especially Indigenous affairs agency FUNAI, which critics accuse Bolsonaro of gutting.

 "The government has fired (FUNAI) officials, stopped them from doing their jobs....
 FUNAI is finished.
-It's been completely torn apart," he says.
+It's been completely torn apart," he said.

 "We're going through a time of very great sadness for our forest, which is being cut down and burned....
 I'm not saying Lula would be great, but he would be better than Bolsonaro." - 'Voice in Congress' - Greeting supporters with a giant smile and infectious laugh, Vanda Witoto marches through the street at the head of an energetic parade with a mission: elect the first-ever Indigenous representative from Amazonas, the state with the biggest share of Brazil's 900,000 Indigenous people.

-The 35-year-old Congressional candidate says she decided to run for office after watching the Bolsonaro administration's chaotic response to the coronavirus pandemic, which hit Indigenous communities hard.
+The 35-year-old Congressional candidate said she decided to run for office after watching the Bolsonaro administration's chaotic response to the coronavirus pandemic, which hit Indigenous communities hard.

 The nurse technician has told the story of how she struggled to care for patients amid the collapse of the public health services in state capital Manaus, where horrific scenes of Covid-19 victims suffocating to death without oxygen played out at the height of the pandemic.

-The experience convinced her of "the importance of us (Indigenous peoples) having a voice in Congress to defend our land, our peoples' lives, our rights," she says.
+The experience convinced her of "the importance of us (Indigenous peoples) having a voice in Congress to defend our land, our peoples' lives, our rights," she said.

 "It's so important, not only for Indigenous peoples but for the Amazon.
 We want to be in Congress."